GautierED/MyNFTs/README.md

 Step to generate your NFTs and upload them to IPFS :
 - create your layers
-- modify generate_design folder according to your layers
+- modify generate_design/src/config.js according to your layers
 - generate images from the layers
 - upload the metadata folder to Pinata
 - upload each images to Pinata